Magic Giant: Zambricki Li

 Li plays viola, violin, electric guitar, banjo, harmonica, cello, mandolin, octave mandolin, dobro, lap steel and sings backing vocals for the band.
 When Li was 12, he got hit by a car, and when he came out of a coma a few days later, taught himself violin in a matter of days through a rare brain trauma reorganization known as Acquired Savant Syndrome.
 Before moving to Los Angeles, Li studied under fiddle player Buddy Spicher (Elvis Presley, Bob Dylan) and songwriter Cowboy Jack Clement (Johnny Cash, Ray Charles) in Nashville, TN.
 Li wrote and performed an original song for the film Paper Heart starring Michael Cera.

 Zang

-Brian Zaghi, known by nickname Zang, plays acoustic guitar, electric guitar, cello, upright bass, electric bass, percussion and sings backing vocals for the band.
+Brian Zaghi, professionally known as Zang, plays acoustic guitar, electric guitar, cello, upright bass, electric bass, percussion and sings backing vocals for the band.
 Zang is also a salsa dancer and Los Angeles native.
 When Zang was younger, he played upright bass in the Los Angeles Junior Philharmonic Orchestra.